espinozahector/RCC-ACM/README.md

 # RCC-ACM :computer:
 # Club Meetings Monday and Wedesdays from 1pm - 3pm in MLK Lab
 Preparing for the ACM Competition hosted @ RCC.
 For old competition problem sets or more info.
 [SoCalcontest.org](http://socalcontest.org/current/index.shtml)
 * Start here to practice!
-In order from novice to expert.
-  - Recommend signing up on [codeforces.com](http://codeforces.com/)
+  - Sign up on [codeforces.com](http://codeforces.com/) to solve ACM like problems.
+They range from novice to Expert problems.
   - Attempt to solve these problems.
 Order is from easiest to hardest! *Answers are in the [codeforces directory](https://github.com/espinozahector/RCC-ACM/tree/master/CodeForces)*
     1. [Watermelon](http://codeforces.com/problemset/problem/4/A)
     2. [Elephant](http://codeforces.com/problemset/problem/617/A)